Okay, I do have a topic, and it’s very much parenting-related … but I’m just in the door and I’m fuming about something else entirely.

 I was nervous … thinking maybe it also represented some kind of public admission of failure.
 That and a plea for help.
 Like some kind of Ant and Dec thing … I’m a Nonentity, Get Me Out Of This Parenting Jungle …

-“Okay, Enda,” says the cheekily-grinning Dec, “we have our bushtucker trials … which will you do … suck these rancid snake eggs up through a rusty pipe filled with old armadillo snot” … smirking Ant cuts in, smoothly, affably, “… Or tell your daughter K she’s not having that sleepover after all …”
+“Okay, Enda,” says cheeky Dec, “we have our bushtucker trials … which will you do … suck these rancid snake eggs up through a rusty pipe filled with crusted armadillo snot” … smirking Ant cuts in, “… Or tell your daughter K she’s not having that sleepover after all …”